apache/carbondata/docs/ddl-operation-on-carbondata.md

 #### Precautions

-- Deleting a column will also clear the dictionary files, provided the column is of type dictionary and is not a shared column.
+- Deleting a column will also clear the dictionary files, provided the column is of type dictionary.
 - For delete column operation, there should be at least one key column that exists in the schema after deletion else error message will be displayed and the operation shall fail.

 #### Examples: